What Can I Use to Help Me to Get Pregnant?

 This combination is also another natural product that is supposed to enhance the quality of a woman's eggs.
 You need to take a spoonful a day of the mixture (it is sold often by local honey producers) and is often mixed in with honey although you can get the bee pollen separately (although this is supposed to not taste too good).

-The core of the pineapple contains bromelain which is an enzyme that is supposed to help with embryo implantation.
+The core of the pineapple contains bromelain which is an enzyme that is supposed to help with embryo implantation (therefore you should take it after ovulation).
 It is only the core of the pineapple that you should eat as unfortunately the actual fruit and the juice is supposed to do the opposite!

 The recommendation is to eat 1/5 of a pineapple core every day from 1 to 5 dpo.